Women Veterans Health Care

 You should call the Women Veterans Call Center if you have any questions about VA services or health care available to women Veterans.
 You may also call the Women Veterans Call Center if you have concerns about your current VA health care services.

 You may be considered a Veteran if you served on active duty in the armed forces of the United States and were discharged or released under conditions other than dishonorable.
 You do not need to have wartime or combat experience to be considered a Veteran.
 Note that you may use the Women Veterans Call Center with any discharge status.

 No. Services provided by the Women Veterans Call Center are free of charge through VA.

 All Women Veterans Call Center representatives are women, and some representatives are Veterans.
 All representatives are trained to provide information as it relates to services and benefits available to women Veterans.

 Yes.
 If you prefer, the Women Veterans Call Center representative can help coordinate care with your regular health care providers by connecting you with the Women Veterans Program Manager at the VA medical center closest to you.

 When you call the Women Veterans Call Center, you will receive direct assistance from a trained VA Women Veterans Call Center representative.
-Representatives are here to assist you with your questions, concerns, and provide you with resources.
+Representatives are here to assist you with your questions and concerns and provide you with resources.
 The representative will work with you to provide you with the best course of action.
-To better serve you, she may ask you to confirm information such as your name, telephone number, and your address.
+To better serve you, she may ask you to confirm information such as your name, telephone number, and address.
 Representatives can provide direct referrals for VA services and help fast-track appointments with a Women Veterans Program Manager.